TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-As we know, there is a webmin running on the port 10000, so we list it and try defaul credentials like admin:admin, but didn't work:
+As we know, there is a `webmin` running on the `port 10000`, so we list it and try `defaul credentials` like admin:admin, but didn't work:

 <br />